-Human waste disposal in innocuous forms has become a pandemic.
+Human waste disposal in innocuous forms has become an environmental hazard.
 It's causing various problems, including aesthetic nuisance, the threat of organic pollution, and several infectious diseases caused by contaminated water and the environment.
 Like many other countries, people without proper homes tend to pollute the environment, which is very risky.

 - No pungent smells in toilets from the tanks: Previously, you could catch a smell in the loo, especially if the tank is full and hasn't been emptied.